Giovanni Battista de' Rossi: Titular church

 A church was dedicated to Rossi in Rome in 1940 though construction was postponed for a while due to World War II.
 This church was consecrated on 22 May 1965 (with the saint's relics translated the following 23 May from Santissima Trinità dei Pellegrini).

 This church - since 1969 - has been a titular church for those cardinals with the rank of Cardinal-Priest.

 Sainthood

-The cause for canonization began under Pope Pius VI on 27 June 1781 but suffered setbacks due to the French Revolution and the ensueing Napoleonic Wars and Revolutions of 1848.
+The cause for canonization began under Pope Pius VI on 27 June 1781 but suffered setbacks due to the French Revolution and the ensuing Napoleonic Wars and Revolutions of 1848.
 Rossi was beatified after Pope Pius IX attributed two miracles to his intercession on 7 March 1859 and presided over the celebration in Saint Peter's Basilica on 13 May 1860.

 On 8 December 1881 the acknowledgement of two more miracles in 1881 enabled Pope Leo XIII to canonize him as a saint of the Roman Catholic Church.